 The call for papers for an ACM EICS Workshop on Dynamic And Continuous Computer-Human Interaction has been released:

 This workshop provides a focal point to the engineering of “continuous” and “dynamic” interaction as means of interfacing with computing systems.
 We include dynamics because feedback from the devices (e.g. visual, haptic or audio feedback) influences our actions and changes our perceptions over time.
 Thus we control what we perceive.
-Continuous interaction is at the heart of the interaction between the … Read more
+Continuous interaction is at the heart of the interaction between the human and sensor-based applications such as gesture-controlled applications.… Read more